Noncommutativity as a colimit: Partial C*-algebras

 \begin{definition} A \emph{partial C*-algebra} consists of a set $A$ with \begin{itemize} \item a reflexive and symmetric binary (\emph{commeasurability}) relation $\commeas \subseteq A \times A$; \item elements $0,1 \in A$; \item a (total) involution $* \colon A \to A$; \item a (total) function $\cdot \colon \field{C} \times A \to A$; \item a (total) function $\norm{-}: A \to \field{R}$; \item (partial) binary operations $+, \cdot \colon \commeas \to A$; \end{itemize} such that every set $S \subseteq A$ of pairwise commeasurable elements is contained in a set $T \subseteq A$, whose elements are also pairwise commeasurable, and on which the above operations determine the structure of a commutative C*-algebra.\footnote{This entails that $T$ contains 0 and 1, is closed under all algebraic operations, and is norm-complete.} \end{definition}

 It follows from the last condition in the definition of a partial C*-algebra that commeasurable elements in a partial C*-algebra have to commute.
-In fact, as with partial Boolean algebras, partial C*-algebras whose commeasurability relation are total are nothing but \emph{commutative} C*-algebras.
+In fact, as with partial Boolean algebras, partial C*-algebras whose commeasurability relation is total are nothing but \emph{commutative} C*-algebras.

-Also, if $A$ is a partial C*-algebra and $S$ is subset of pairwise commeasurable elements, then there must be a \emph{smallest} set $T$ of pairwise commeasurable elements that contains $S$ and which has a commutative C*-algebra structure determined by the operations of $A$: simply take the intersection of all such sets $T$.
+We again define the notion of a \emph{commeasurable} or \emph{commutative} subalgebra of a partial C*-algebra $A$ in the obvious way as a subset $T$ of $A$ of pairwise commeasurable elements on which the operations of $A$ determine a commutative C*-algebra structure.
+Also, if $S$ is subset of pairwise commeasurable elements, then again there must be a \emph{smallest} commeasurable subalgebra $T$ that contains $S$: simply take the intersection of all such subalgebras $T$.
 Alternatively, one can construct it as the set of those elements in $A$ that are limits of sequences whose terms are algebraic expressions involving the elements of $S$.
 We denote it by $\generated{A}{S}$.

 The reader may be tempted to believe that every noncommutative C*-algebra can be regarded as a partial C*-algebra by declaring that $a \commeas b$ holds whenever $a$ and $b$ commute, but that would be incorrect.
 The reason for this is that we have required $\commeas$ to be reflexive, so that $aa^* = a^*a$ holds for every element $a$ in a partial C*-algebra.
 Now, an element $a$ such that $aa^* = a^*a$ holds is called \emph{normal} and it is not the case that every element in a C*-algebra is normal.